G-Research/.github/README.md

 security, which include the following:

 * **[Armada](https://github.com/armadaproject/armada):** A multi-cluster batch queuing system for high-throughput workloads on Kubernetes, designed primarily for data science and machine learning.
+Armada is part of the CNCF Sandbox.
 * **[FastTrackML](https://github.com/G-Research/fasttrackml):** An experiment tracking server focused on speed and scalability.
 * **[Consul.NET](https://github.com/G-Research/consuldotnet):** A .NET client for Consul, a service discovery and